 "The Implacable Urge to Defame: Cartoon Jews in the American Press, 1877-1935," by Matthew Baigell, Syracuse University Press, 240 pp., $29.95

-- This cartoon just won first prize at Iran's 'Trumpism Cartoon and Caricature Contest'
+- A Look at Iran's 'Trumpism Cartoon and Caricature Contest'

 "Diaspora Boy: Comics on Crisis in Israel and America," by Eli Valley, OR Books, 144 pp., $25

 For years, I’ve been doing a little experiment with the students in my Jewish literature classes, whenever I’m about to teach a graphic novel like "Maus" or "The Rabbi’s Cat."
 I ask them to take out a piece of paper and a pen or pencil.
 I tell them that I’m going to give them an instruction, and that they have to respond without asking any questions.
 Then, once they’re ready, I say: “Draw a Jew.”

 Feel free to try this at home.